-

 Fundamentals and Interest Rates

-On that side the Reserve Bank of New Zealand policy is Dovish and (RBNZ) has set its interest rate to 3.5% by latest change, Apr 09, 2025 (-25bp).
+On that side the Reserve Bank of New Zealand policy is Dovish and (RBNZ) has set its interest rate to 2.5% by latest change, Oct 08, 2025 (-50bp).

 (BOE) Higher interest rates generally lead to higher returns on investments denominated in GBP.
 This tends to attract foreign capital into GBP assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of GBP is -- Neutral and for the NZD is Weak Bullish.
+Based on the economic and macro fundamental data, The Fundamental Bias of GBP is Weak Bullish and for the NZD is -- Neutral.

 Market Overview & Performance